 The Office of Legislative Affairs serves as the Commission’s liaison with Congress on sentencing matters, monitors Congress’s criminal law agenda and hearings, analyzes legislative proposals, and takes the lead role in responding to congressional inquiries, including specific requests for federal sentencing data.
 The office also provides services and information to other external entities, including the judiciary, Executive Branch agencies, academia, and advocacy groups.
 The office works closely with the Office of General Counsel on analyses of proposed and recently enacted legislation.

 The Office of Administration and Technology provides general support to commissioners and staff regarding budget and finance, contracting, human resources, facilities, and a variety of other office activities.
 This office also contains two technology-related units: the Information Technology unit and the Information Systems unit.
 Together, these two units provide the Commission the technological support necessary to operate its computer networks, remote capabilities, cybersecurity, website, records management, and its extensive information systems applications.

 Budget and Expenditures

-For FY 2020, the Commission received an annual appropriation of $19,670,000 to continue to fulfill statutory duties envisioned by the Sentencing Reform Act of 1984.
-The Commission did not request program increases for FY 2021.
+For FY 2021, the Commission received an annual appropriation of $19,965,000 to continue to fulfill statutory duties envisioned by the Sentencing Reform Act of 1984.
+The Commission did not request program increases for FY 2022 or FY 2023.
 The Commission continues to maximize its existing resources by prioritizing cost-containment and efficiency.

-In FY 2020, the Commission took a leading role in providing data and analysis relating to the fairness and effectiveness of sentencing and improving recidivism outcomes, with the goal of using federal resources efficiently and appropriately.
+In fiscal year 2021, the Commission took a leading role in providing data and analysis relating to the fairness and effectiveness of sentencing and improving recidivism outcomes, with the goal of using federal resources efficiently and appropriately.
 The subsequent sections of this report demonstrate the Commission’s commitment to these principles and to meeting its statutory requirements:

 - Conducting Research